gudesouza/backend-task/README.md

 Each file type have it's on implementation because of the data format are different for every file type, and the header/key/element have different names but representing the same thing. i.e. "User Type" / "user_type" / "type"

+## UserImportManager
+The UserImportManager is to top layer responsible for the importing process for the users where combining the user list using java composition pattern with the ability to add user entries to a user list

 ## User
 It's the user entity data